Kevin Cokley

 Kevin Cokley is an African-American counselling psychologist, academic and researcher.
 He is University Diversity and Social Transformation Professor, Associate Chair of Diversity Initiatives, Professor of Psychology at the University of Michigan Ann Arbor.
 Previously he was the Oscar and Anne Mauzy Regents Professor of Educational Research and Development, Department Chair of Educational Psychology, and Professor of African and African Diaspora Studies at the University of Texas at Austin, where he directed the Institute for Urban Policy Research & Analysis.
 He was a Fellow of the UT System Academy of Distinguished Teachers and a Distinguished Teaching Professor at the University of Texas at Austin.

 Cokley's research is focused on racial issues and the impact of the imposter phenomenon in academic and mental health outcomes.
 He is the author of The Myth of Black Anti-Intellectualism: A True Psychology of African American Students, which was published in 2014.
-He is the editor of Making Black Lives Matter: Confronting Anti-Black Racism, which was published in 2021.
+He is the editor of Making Black Lives Matter: Confronting Anti-Black Racism, which was published in 2021, and editor of "The Impostor Phenomenon: Psychological Research, Theory, and Interventions" which was published in 2024.

 Cokley is a fellow of the American Psychological Association and the former Editor-In-Chief of the Journal of Black Psychology.

 Education

-Cokley graduated from Wake Forest University’s Department of Psychology in 1991.
+Cokley graduated from Wake Forest University's Department of Psychology in 1991.
 Then he received his master's degree in Counselor Education from the University of North Carolina at Greensboro in 1993.
 He completed his doctoral studies in Counseling Psychology from Georgia State University in 1998.